 Additionally, CARB has promulgated more stringent emissions standards for hydrocarbons and NOx combined emissions and test procedures for gasoline-powered forklifts and other industrial equipment.
 The engine emission standards and test procedures were implemented in two phases.
 The first phase was implemented for engines built between January 2007 and December 2009.
 The second, more stringent, phase was implemented for engines built starting in January 2010.
 The regulation was amended in 2010, establishing fleet average emissions requirements for existing engines and those amendments took effect on October 14, 2012.
-All in-use non-yard truck equipment had to be fully compliant with the regulation by December 31, 2013, and yard truck engines must have a Verified Diesel Emission Control Strategy (VDECS) installed.
+All in-use non-yard truck equipment had to be fully compliant with the regulation by December 31, 2013, and yard truck equipment must be fully compliant with the CHE Regulation by December 31, 2017.
+All in-use non-yard truck engines must have a Verified Diesel Emission Control Strategy (VDECS) installed.
 VDECS are emissions control strategies that reduce PM and/or NOx.
 Diesel particulate filters (DPFs), which reduce PM emissions, are the most common type of VDECS.
-All newly purchased yard truck and non-yard truck equipment truck equipment brought onto a port or intermodal rail yard must have either a Tier 4 Final off-road engine or a model year (MY) 2010 or newer on-road engine.
+All newly purchased yard truck and non-yard truck equipment brought onto a port or intermodal rail yard must have either a Tier 4 Final off-road engine or a model year (MY) 2010 or newer on-road engine.

-In March 2018, CARB staff presented to its Board a proposed plan to develop regulations to minimize emissions and community health impacts from CHE.4 The regulatory concepts proposed by CARB staff focus on zero emission CHE.
+In March 2018, CARB staff presented to its Board a proposed plan to develop regulations to minimize emissions and community health impacts from CHE.
+The regulatory concepts proposed by CARB staff focus on zero emission CHE.
 The regulatory amendments would enact an implementation schedule for new equipment and facility infrastructure requirements, with effective dates beginning in 2026.
 In this potential action, all mobile equipment at ports and rail yards, including but not limited to diesel, gasoline, natural gas, and propane-fueled equipment, would be subject to new requirements.
 CARB staff would also consider opportunities to prioritize the earliest implementation in or adjacent to the communities most impacted by air pollution.
-The amendment is anticipated to be considered by CARB in 2022 or 2023.5
+The amendment is anticipated to be considered by CARB in 2022 or 2023.

-4 CARB.
+&lt;sup>4 CARB.
 2018.
 Available: https://ww2.arb.ca.gov/resources/documents/cargo-handling-equipment-regulation-transition-zero-emissions.
 Accessed March 2021.